 This method works well when dealing with expressions that are in the form of a perfect square minus another perfect square.
 It simplifies the process and reduces complicated algebraic expressions into simpler forms, making them easier to solve or manipulate.

-Therefore, 1 - x^2 can be factorised as follows using the difference of two squares method to:
+Therefore, $1 - x^2$ can be factorised as follows using the difference of two squares method:

 Check Answer